 - Retail sales supervisors (6211)

-Express Entry is a new online application management system introduced by Immigration, Refugees and Citizenship Canada in January 2015.
-Express Entry will change Canada’s immigration system into one that is faster and more responsive to economic and labour market needs.
+Express Entry is an online application management system introduced by Immigration, Refugees and Citizenship Canada (IRCC).
+Express Entry is changing Canada’s immigration system into one that is faster and more responsive to economic and labour market needs.

 NBPNP Express Entry Steps to Become a Permanent Resident: